AzureCosmosDB/data-migration-desktop-tool/docs/developer-guidance.md

 1. Add a new folder in the Extensions folder with the name of your extension.

 2. Create the extension project and an accompanying test project.
-    - The naming convention for extension projects is `Microsoft.DataTransfer.<Name>Extension`.
+    - The naming convention for extension projects is `Cosmos.DataTransfer.<Name>Extension`.
     - Extension projects should use .NET 6 framework and **Console Application** type.
 A Program.cs file must be included in order to build the console project.
 A Console Application Project is required to have the build include NuGet referenced packages.

 3. Add the new projects to the `CosmosDbDataMigrationTool` solution.

-4. In order to facilitate local debugging the extension build output along with any dependencies needs to be copied into the `Core\Microsoft.DataTransfer.Core\bin\Debug\net6.0\Extensions` folder.
+4. In order to facilitate local debugging the extension build output along with any dependencies needs to be copied into the `Core\Cosmos.DataTransfer.Core\bin\Debug\net6.0\Extensions` folder.
 To set up the project to automatically copy add the following changes.
-    - Add a Publish Profile to Folder named `LocalDebugFolder` with a Target Location of `..\..\..\Core\Microsoft.DataTransfer.Core\bin\Debug\net6.0\Extensions`
+    - Add a Publish Profile to Folder named `LocalDebugFolder` with a Target Location of `..\..\..\Core\Cosmos.DataTransfer.Core\bin\Debug\net6.0\Extensions`
     - To publish every time the project builds, edit the .csproj file to add a new post-build step:

     ```xml